'Vishing' scams net £1.2m in three weeks

 Det Insp McPhail said the criminal at the other end of the phone had no regard for their victim or the "devastation" their actions would cause.

-He said: "Pension pots and retirement funds can be stolen within a matter of minutes, with hard-earned savings wiped out without warning.
+He explained: "Pension pots and retirement funds can be stolen within a matter of minutes, with hard-earned savings wiped out without warning.

-"In these most recent cases the callers have pretended to be from their victim's bank saying they are investigating fraudulent activity by staff within the organisation.

-"They ask their victim to move substantial amounts of money into foreign accounts for safe-keeping and request that they do not report the call for fear of ruining the investigation."

-Det Insp McPhail added: "Let me be clear that banks will never make phone calls like this asking you to move money, in particular into a foreign account.
+"Let me be clear that banks will never make phone calls like this asking you to move money, in particular into a foreign account.

 "If you do receive such a call, hang up and call the police immediately."